swanchain/python-swan-sdk/README.md

 app_urls = swan_orchestrator.get_real_url(task_uuid)
 print(app_urls)
 ```

-With the `Storage` service, you can create buckets and upload files to them
+With the `Storage` service, you can create buckets and upload files to them.

 ```python
 # Create a bucket called 'my-bucket'